-Rosa Rugosa.
-A friend of the bees and abundant producer of rose hips.
-Rose hips, small, seedy 'berries', are high in antioxidants and vitamin C. They can be eaten raw, but in our experience they are best used in tea or jam (in fact a blend of dried elderberries, peach, apples, sumac, and rose hips make a nice herbal orange pekoe substitute!).
+Why We Grow It: Rosa rugosa is a friend of the bees and abundant producer of rosehips.
+Rosehips, small, seedy 'berries', are high in antioxidants and vitamin C. They can be eaten raw, but in our experience they are best used in tea or jam (in fact a blend of dried elderberries, peaches, apples, sumac, and rose hips make a nice herbal orange pekoe substitute!).
 The fresh petals make an elegant addition to salads.

 Canadian Hardiness Zone: 5